 After room check-out, all keys must be returned in person to the Resident Assistant on the floor or directly to the Office of Student Affairs.
 Failure to return the keys at the time of departure will result in a lock core change and charge.
 Duplicate keys will not be accepted when you check out.
 Students will be billed for lock changes if this occurs.

 Residents should keep their room doors locked and keep their keys with them at all times.
 If the key is locked in the room, the resident should seek assistance from the roommate or Residence Life Staff member.
-Campus Safety may be contacted as a last resort.
+University of Dallas Police Department may be contacted as a last resort.

 The only residents allowed late departure at the end of any term are those that are officially requested to do so by the University of Dallas (i.e., graduating seniors).
 Other students requesting late departure not at the request of the University of Dallas nor for academically related reasons yet approved to do so will be billed an additional nightly housing charge.
 Approvals are at the sole discretion of the Office of Student Affairs.

 Lofts may not be used in the residence halls or student apartments due to the potential safety hazard from possible collapse.
 Risers approved by Residence Life staff will be allowed.
 Risers may not exceed six inches.

 Maintenance staff works closely with the Office of Student Affairs in making routine repairs within the Residence Halls and Student Apartments from 7:00 a.m. to 4:00 p.m., Monday through Friday.
 Service request forms are available online from the Facilities web pages.
 When the student submits a Service Request, the student has authorized a maintenance person to enter the room and complete the repair.
 This will occur even if the student is not present.
 Maintenance personnel should leave a notification in the room upon their departure.
 The student is informed when some repairs require special attention or equipment.